apache/cloudstack-documentation/source/installguide/primate.rst

 What is Primate?
 ~~~~~~~~~~~~~~~~

-Apache CloudStack Primate is a modern role-based progressive UI based on VueJS
+Apache CloudStack Primate is a modern role-based progressive UI based on Vue.js
 and Ant Design for Apache CloudStack.

 .. image:: https://raw.githubusercontent.com/apache/cloudstack-primate/master/docs/screenshot-dashboard.png